mekas/mb1313600022/README.md

 Feedback: Please complete REST endpoint info.

+Answer : I used fruityvice API, I have update in README

 ### 1313618004 (Tantyo N T) Accepted
 I wish to create an app where users can read most of Lovecraft's recorded cosmic horror literatures.